 Rabbits have some unique behaviors.
-You may have seen a rabbit suddenly leap in the air and twist its body.
+You may have seen a rabbit leap in the air and twist its body.
 This is a binky.

-Rabbits binky when they are happy and comfortable in their surroundings, and is a sign they are getting the correct nutrition.
+Rabbits binky when they are happy and comfortable in their surroundings, which is a sign they are getting the correct nutrition.
 A binky is a sign of happiness that they show by leaping and twisting in the air.
 Rabbits also do a half-binky by flicking their head while in the air.

 When they are happy, they leap in the air, and if you own a rabbit, you may have wondered why.

 Rabbits binky because they are happy and comfortable in their surroundings.
 Rabbits communicate through body language, and this is just one way.

 Rabbits perform a binky as a sign of being content.
 It is a joyful sight because they tend to do it with no notice, so it is more appealing and satisfying when you see it.

 Four Ways To Make Your Rabbit Binky

 Playing with them often makes rabbits very happy.
 Rabbits are social animals and will appreciate the attention.
 Playing with them and giving them a toy to play with may make them so happy that they do a binky.

 After eating their favorite food, rabbits may be so happy that they binky.
 As with us, eating their favorite food makes rabbits happy.